 Every six months, as Daylight Saving Time begins and ends, you hear from firefighters, “When you change your clock, check your smoke and carbon monoxide (CO) alarms.”
 It is more than a slogan – and firefighters see it often – smoke alarms save lives.
 Working smoke detectors alert you more quickly in the event of a fire and provide you and your loved ones more time to escape safely.

-This weekend, Sunday, November 7th at 2am, marks the end of Daylight Savings Time and the Ridge VFD would like to remind you to test your alarms when you set your clocks back.
+This Sunday, November 5th, at 2am, marks the end of Daylight Savings Time and the Ridge VFD would like to remind you to test your alarms when you set your clocks back.
 Change batteries if applicable.
 This is a simple, life-saving habit to start incorporating into your everyday lives.

 Statistics back it up, too.
 Working smoke alarms decrease the risk of dying in reported home fires by nearly half according to the National Fire Protection Association (NFPA).
 In half of reported home fires in which smoke alarms were present but did not operate, the batteries had been removed or the alarm was disconnected due to dead battery alerts or nuisance alarms.
 Nearly two-thirds of all home fire deaths occur in homes with no working smoke alarm — a number that can easily be reduced with a few simple moments of fire safety precaution and preparation twice a year.

 While checking your smoke and CO alarms is important, many smoke alarms are hard wired to the electric of your home or they have long-life-span batteries – making the need to change the battery obsolete.
 But that doesn’t mean there is nothing to do come Daylight Saving Time.
 Remember, smoke alarms with non-replaceable 10-year batteries are designed to remain effective to up to 10 years.
 If the alarm beeps, warning that the battery is low, replace the smoke alarm right away.